quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part12_Q-learning_Off-.md

 ---
 #### Cliff Walking Example
 The background context provides an example where the gridworld environment includes a dangerous region ("The Cliff").
-Sarsa learns the safer path while Q-learning converges to the optimal policy but with occasional failures due to \(\epsilon\)-greedy action selection.
+Sarsa learns the safer path while Q-learning converges to the optimal policy but with occasional failures due to $\epsilon$-greedy action selection.

 :p Why does Q-learning often fail to follow the optimal path in the cliff walking problem?
 ??x
-Q-learning's \(\epsilon\)-greedy action selection can lead it to occasionally choose suboptimal actions, causing it to fall off the cliff.
+Q-learning's $\epsilon$-greedy action selection can lead it to occasionally choose suboptimal actions, causing it to fall off the cliff.
 While this method ultimately converges to the optimal policy, these occasional errors during training result in worse online performance compared to Sarsa. x??

 ---